And the journey continues…

 Further on in Missouri, you reach the city of Springfield.
 Back in 1926, Springfield was the host of a meeting between highway officials of Missouri and Oklahoma, The two states both wanted to construct a new highway, and they sent a letter to Washington D.C. requesting the number 66.
 Thus, when the highway was commissioned on November 11 of that same year, Springfield, Missouri became the official birthplace of Route 66.

 Finally, before you leave Missouri, make sure to make at least a brief stop in Joplin.
-If you need a trim, be sure to drop in at Dale’s Old “66” Barber Shop.
-You can also visit the Joplin Museum Complex to leaven about the mining history of the city, or relax at Schifferdecker Park, where many 66 travelers used to stop.
+You can visit the Joplin Museum Complex to leaven about the mining history of the city, or relax at Schifferdecker Park, where many 66 travelers used to stop.

 When you are ready to continue, think about your trip through Missouri.
 From St. Louis to Joplin, the Show Me State had a lot to offer.
 Then, prepare for the next state: Kansas.
 The journey will be quick, but it will certainly be just as exciting.